pmiguel/reddit-navigator/readme.md

 ### Building
 This requires you to have NodeJS 6+ and NPM 3+ installed.
-Clone the repository to your local machine and then run `npm install` to install all dependencies.
+Clone/Fork the repository to your machine and install the dependencies:

-To get a `development` build (recommended), simply run `npm run build`.
-It'll generate a `dist/` directory containing the unpacked extension to add in your Chrome Extension Manager page.
-A watcher is available through `npm run watch`.
-To get a `release` build, run `npm run release`, and it'll output a zip file in the `release/` folder named after the current release version and a timestamp.
+    npm install

+A `development` build is one containing the unpacked extension bundles ready to be manually imported to Chrome through the extension page.
+To generate it, run:

+    npm run build

+It'll output the extension to a `dist/` directory in the project root.

+A file watcher is also available:

+    npm run watch

+To create a release ready build (zip folder containing the extension ready to be released in the Store), run:

+    num run release

+It'll output the same unpacked extension to the `dist/` directory, along with a timestamped and versioned zip archive in the `release/` directory of your project root.

 ### Instalation
-The extension is not currently available on Chrome Web Store (plan on doing so when I feel the extension is ready), so you'll have to manually add the unpacked package on [chrome://extensions/](chrome://extensions/)
+To manually install your unpacked extension, simply follow this steps:
 - Navigate to your Chrome Extensions manager page and enable Developer Mode.
-- Click 'Load Unpacked Extension' and then select the selection `dist` directory after you've built it.
+- Click 'Load Unpacked Extension' and then select the selection `dist/` directory after you've built it.
 - Navigate to a Reddit thread and enjoy.

+If you wish to simply use the extension, a preview version is available at [Chrome Web Store](https://chrome.google.com/webstore/detail/reddit-navigator/dmidjdkgniepmoepdabkfkmankofhonb).

+Any feedback would be appreciated.
+Feel free to post an Issue to do so.